sheikhzoha02/ContextAware_POIEmbeddings/README.md

-In order to generate the context aware POI embeddings then run
+In order to generate the context aware POI embeddings then please run
 ```sh
 python poi_embedding.py
 ```